jonnonz1/nz-statute-book/acts/public/1980/family-proceedings-act-1980.md

   (c) to exclude any person from the court.

 ### 160 Applications may be heard together
-(1) An application under this Act may be joined with an application under the Property (Relationships) Act 1976, and, subject to any rules of procedure made under this Act or under the Family Courts Act 1980, it shall not be necessary to file separate applications.
+(1) An application under this Act may be joined with an application under the Property (Relationships) Act 1976, and, subject to any rules of procedure made under this Act or under the Family Court Act 1980, it shall not be necessary to file separate applications.
 (2) A court may hear and determine any proceedings before it under this Act in conjunction with any other proceedings under this Act or under the Care of Children Act 2004 or under the Property (Relationships) Act 1976 in any case where—
   (a) all the proceedings are between the same parties; or (b) all the proceedings are in respect of members of the same family.